Virgin white tea

 Virgin white tea is a white tea of Sri Lankan origin.

 History

 The concept of the virgin white tea is found in Chinese mythology.
 The virgin white tea is considered as one of the most expensive teas in the world.

 Health effects

-The virigin white tea is considered rich in antioxidants.
+The virgin white tea is considered rich in antioxidants.

 Plantations

-Weligama, Sri Lanka is well-known for virigin white tea plantations.
+Weligama, Sri Lanka is well-known for virgin white tea plantations.